Please note that from April 06 2016, all bankruptcy applications must be made online. see bankruptcy online.

-Filing for bankruptcy in the UK is something you can do yourself by presenting a debtor's petition (bankruptcy form) at the High Court in London or at a county court near to where you live.
-In order to file for bankruptcy you must be able to show that you are unable to pay your debts.
+Filing for bankruptcy in the UK is something you can do yourself by applying online.
+In order to apply for bankruptcy you must be able to show that you are unable to pay your debts.

 You will also be expected to pay: